-We apply SLA decomposition to design RUBiS systems with different SLO goals and software architectures.
-Given high level SLO goals, we generate low level CPU requirements through SLA decomposition and then configure the VMs based on the derived low level CPU requirements.
+We apply SLA decomposition to design RUBiS systems with different SLA goals and software architectures.
+Given high level SLA goals, we generate low level CPU requirements through SLA decomposition and then configure the VMs based on the derived low level CPU requirements.
 We then validate our design by measuring the actual performance of the system and compare the results with the SLA goals.
 In the experiments, we consider the high level SLA goals defined as number of concurrent users, average response time, and maximum throughput.
 We use 5% of the total CPU capacity as a unit for CPU assignments.

 In the first experiment, we use a 3-tier implementation of RUBiS, an Apache web Server, a Tomcat server and a MySQL database server hosted on VMs on different servers.
-Table 1 summarizes the results of different CPU assignments for two different SLA goals.
-The first column shows the SLO goals.
+Figure 10 shows the results of different CPU assignments for the SLA goal of 300 users, response time < 5 seconds and throughput > 20 requests/seconds.
+Optimal system ensures the SLA using the minimum CPU resource (40% of total CPU assigned to Tomcat).
+System0 is the system designed based on the proposed SLA decomposition approach and the assignment of CPU 45% is very close to the optimal solution 40%.
+System0 meets the SLAs with reasonable CPU utilization, i.e., 60% vs 65%.
+Two other systems (system1 and system2) are used for the purpose of comparisons.
+In addition, System1 is underprovisioned while System2 is overprovisioned.
+From the figure, we observe that System1 fails to meet the SLA since the system is completely overloaded while system2 meets the SLAs but is highly under-utilized with less than 25% CPU utilization.
+The detailed comparisons are summarized in Table 1.
+The first column shows the SLA goals.
 The column of CPU assignment describes the system design parameters in terms of the percentage of CPU assigned to each tier.
 The columns of Performance and CPU utilization show the measured response time, throughput and the CPU utilization of the actual system.

-For the SLA goal of 300 users, response time < 5seconds and throughput > 20 requests/seconds, optimal system ensures the SLA using the minimum CPU resource (65% of total CPU assigned to Tomcat and MySQL).
-System0 is the system designed based on the proposed SLA decomposition approach and the assignment of CPU 75% is close to the optimal solution 60%.
-System0 meets the SLOs with reasonable CPU utilization, i.e., 61% and 67%.
-Two other systems (system1 and system2) are used for the purpose of comparisons, too.
-System1 is underprovisioned while System2 is overprovisioned.
-From the table, we observe that System1 fails to meet the SLA since the system is completely overloaded while system2 meets the SLOs but is highly under-utilized with less than 25% CPU utilization of both Tomcat and MySQL.
-Compared with the over-provisioning System1, our system (System0) can meet the SLAs using less CPU resource (75% as opposed to 180%) and improves the utilization 3 times (60% as opposed to 20%).
+Compared with the over-provisioning System1, our system can meet the SLAs using less CPU resource (75% as opposed to 180%) and improves the utilization by 3 times (60% as opposed to 20%).